 This year Wolfpack Digital has exceeded the 1.5M USD yearly revenue threshold, yet what we are most excited about is the great atmosphere in our team and our amazing office space, coupled with the fact that we get more and more opportunities to work on meaningful apps with inspiring founders.

-Andrew Askins from started Krit over 7 years ago, a freelance app development business.
+Andrew Askins (from ) started Krit over 8 years ago.

 Hi, I’m Andrew 👋I like to joke that I’m a jack of all trades and master of pun…

 - An attorney take her legal tech startup from $0 to $1M in Annual Run Rate.

 - A 71-year-old financial consultant build his first tech company and close customers like Yale, Brown, NYU, and Dartmouth.